 The European Union’s answer to the crisis is the coronavirus recovery plan.
 It foresees €390bn in grants and €360bn in loans for struggling EU states.
 The EU has finally agreed on taking on common debt – and is thinking about raising common taxes, such as a Europe-wide financial transaction tax, a digital tax or a carbon tax, in order to finance it.

-These and other topical questions will be addressed at the 11th year of the CGYPP.
-We want to discuss the challenges posed by the current crisis and possible answers creatively, interactively and polemically in a Czech-German context, with a wide spectrum of political and economic leaders, prominent journalists and distinguished experts.
-We want to dig deeper into challenges and chances of today’s world and share our knowledge with the general public.
+These and other topical questions will be addressed at the 12th year of the CGYPP.
+We want to discuss the challenges posed by the current crisis and possible answers creatively, interactively and polemically in a Czech-German context, with a wide range of political and economic leaders, leading journalists and experts – and we want to share our insights with the general public.
 We are convinced that – especially now that Czech-German dialogue is disrupted by the pandemic – debate is more important than ever.

 In case of your acceptance, we charge a one-time participation fee of 200 EUR.
 We cover your program arrangement, travel expenses, accommodation, and board.
 You are expected to attend all program component units in full.
 In justified cases (e.g., employees in non-profit organizations) the participation fee may be reduced.
 In this case, please contact us by email.